voxeet/comms-sdk-dotnet/docs/documentation/unity.md

 The SDK needs to be initialized before any call to its functionalities using the method [Init](xref:DolbyIO.Comms.DolbyIOSDK#DolbyIO_Comms_DolbyIOSDK_Init_System_String_DolbyIO_Comms_RefreshTokenCallBack_).

-For information on how to retrieve an Access Token, please see: [TODO DOC TOKEN]().
+For information on how to retrieve an Access Token, please see: [Prerequisite](./started.md#prerequisites).

 The init method should only be called once.
 The best place to call it is in the Awake method of a new script you will add as a component to the previously created `ApplicationManager` GameObject.